packman1783/Data-validator/README.md

 schema.isValid(10);
 ```

-Calling the map() method defines a MapSchema.
-This schema is used to validate Map objects:
+Calling the map() method defines a MapSchema, to validate Map objects:
  * required() - does not allow null, Map data type required
- * sizeof() - the number of key-value pairs in the Map object must be equal to the specified one
+ * sizeof() - the number of key-value pairs in the Map object must be equal
  * shape() - allows you to describe validation for the values of each key of a Map object

 for example: